Jennifer Garner & Ben Affleck Have Filed For Divorce

 In 2016, Garner, who married Affleck in a June 2005 ceremony by her Alias costar Victor Garber, told the Today Show that she and her estranged husband were a "modern family."

-Affleck, who recently completed a stint in rehab, has also showered his ex-spouse with praise, calling her the "world's greatest mom."
+Affleck, who recently completed a stint in rehab, has also showered his ex-spouse with praise, calling her the "world's greatest mum."

 Representatives for Garner and Affleck have not yet responded to our requests for comment.